Ardour/manual/README.md

 - `{% tree %}` is what shows the manual structure in the left column
 - `{% children %}` shows the immediate list of children for a page
+- `{% prevnext %}` shows a pager with links to previous and next page

 ## More Advanced Stuff